skison/QuadSolver/src/Readme.txt

 This is the top-level directory for all source code in the QuadSolver project

-In order to run the main.c, run this command:
+In order to run the main.c, run "make"

-gcc main.c ./qsolve/qsolve.c -o demo -lm
-./demo

-REMEMBER: version control